 Resonator or Radiator?

-The scientific method evolved in the latter part of the 10th century as a way to distinguish truth from beliefs and biases.
+Elements of what we now call the scientific method developed over many centuries, with a notably clear emphasis on experimentation emerging in the medieval Islamic world (e.g., Ibn al-Haytham in the early 11th century) and becoming more widely codified during the Scientific Revolution in the 16th–17th centuries.
 This method has proven to be a viable solution for answering questions and explaining things from a neutral or unbiased position, but answers and discoveries happen only if it is applied.
 Distinguishing fact from traditional beliefs is never an easy task.

 It wasn’t until the age of enlightenment that mathematicians were able to apply the new techniques of calculus to their elaborate theories of sound wave propagation.
 In the nineteenth century the major figures of mathematical/musical acoustics were Helmholtz in Germany, who consolidated the field of physiological acoustics, and Lord Rayleigh in England, who combined previous knowledge with his own copious contributions to the field in his monumental work The Theory of Sound.
 In the twentieth century there have been numerous scholars who have pursued the studies of musical acoustics with many studies focused on percussion alone.
 Thomas D. Rossing and Helmut Fleischer and Hugo Fastl in particular have devoted numerous studies to the acoustical properties of timpani and both have contributed greatly to our knowledge of how the instrument functions acoustically.